 Fixed Income Instruments

-Include: Leveraged Buy-out Fund.

-A fund investing in the “Z” strip of Collateralized Mortgage Obligations.
+Include: Investments with underlying collateral which include contractual principal and/or interest payments, excluding mortgage loans.

 Any investments deemed by the reporting entity to possess the underlying characteristics of fixed income instruments that has been assigned an NAIC designation by the Securities Valuation Office (SVO) pursuant to the policies in the Purposes and Procedures Manual of the NAIC Investment Analysis Office for this category.
 Report these investments on Lines 1599999 and 1699999.